GovTechSG/seed-documentation/raise-an-incident-support-request.md

 - uninformed service interruption or degraded service

-- issues with Cloudflare WARP, Tanium, Defender or Intune
+- issues with SEED components such as Cloudflare WARP, Tanium, Defender or Intune

 - connectivity issues while accessing GCC 2.0 CMP or SGTS services.